backrunner/vue-context-menu/README.md

 Also you can bind a function to the `clicked` event of `ContextMenuItem`, the `name` property is not required in this way.

-`ContextMenuItem` is a optional component, if you don't like it, you can write your own things and put them into the `ContextMenu`.
+`ContextMenuItem` is a optional component, if you don't like it, you can write your own things and put them under the `ContextMenu`.

 ## Props